twop/shelv/docs/scratchpad/yc-application.md

 **What is your company going to make?
 Please describe your product and what it does or will do.**

-Shelv is blend on note-taking apps and computational notebooks.
+Shelv is blend of note-taking apps and computational notebooks.

 - Shelv takes the stance that plain-text is king, and with full markdown support, text dictates formatting.
 - Rich structural editing akin to Notion (checkboxes, lists etc)
 - Extensive keyboard shortcuts, including global shortcut to easily access and hide Shelv without disrupting your focus
-- Notes come to life with codeblocks that execute inline (similar to other notebooks), we currently support javascript, but shell, sql, python are on the way.
+- Notes come to life with codeblocks that execute inline (similar to other notebooks), we currently support `javascript`, but `shell`, `sql`, `python` are on the way.
-- Hackable and extendable, settings is just another markdown note, hence you can enhance and build custom workflows (like parameterized snippets), or introduce new code blocks type (like running Rust).
+- Hackable and extendable, settings is just another markdown note, hence you can enhance and build custom workflows (like parameterized snippets), or introduce new code blocks type (like running `rust`).
-- AI (LLM) can be just another code block (llm) that interplays nicely with the idea of “computation” and plain-text
+- AI (LLM) can be just another code block (`llm`) that naturally can be context aware inside the note

-We believe that Shelv serves an important use case: Not all notes are meant to be eternal.
+We believe that Shelv serves an important use case: not all notes are meant to be eternal.
 We've all had the experience of littering our knowledge bases with temporary notes we'll never look at again.
 Shelv is the perfect playground for expressing your creativity without the friction.
 With computation cpabilities, you can play with code and data without ever leaving Shelv.

-Shelv is an awesome tool for indvidual productivity, but we believe that effect will compound for teams.
+Shelv is an awesome tool for indvidual productivity, but we believe that effect will compound for teams, for example: multiplayer editing powered by CRDT or exploring data with DuckDB together.
 What is more fun than playing together?

-n(notes:

-- team aspect
-- live alongside notion
-- serves the ephemeral usecase
-  )

-      * S: BUT all in mark-down plain text
-      * S: The magic: Shelv brings your notes to life with

-Shelv takes the stance that plain-text is king.
-But with full markdown support, your text content itself dictates

-Shelv is a note taking app that is optimized for quickly capturing your spontaneous thoughts and ideas without disrupting your focus.
-It’s designed to be simple to maximize ease of use, yet also powerful with integrated and customizable shortcuts and computations, as well as future plans for

-Our goal is to empower individuals and teams to be more productive.
-And that starts with ourselves, hence we noticed that there is a gap in a way we capture quick and dirty notes without worrying about formatting or structure and littering your knowledge base like notion or obsidian.
-And sometimes we want to run little scripts like sql query, js, shell script etc, but setting up a NodeJS project, Jupyter notebooks, Postico was enough friction or disruption to our workflow that it didn’t ever happen.

-The hypothesis: those two needs are linked, we wanted a dedicated playground to explore and capture thoughts, but we also wanted the power of computation (like a quick tax calculation or database query) without ever leaving the playground.

-That’s why we built Shelv.

-What we have now : Shelv → a no-frills plain-text computational markdown editor that’s always at your fingertips, so you can capture and play with your ideas without disrupting your focus.

-We’ve been using Shelv daily for the last 6 months, and the experience of live code blocks in markdown feels magical.
-And it was clear that sharing that joy with your team should be our next objective, e.g. collaboration.
-And we know that this is valuable looking at tools like VSCode live share, collaborative notebooks and google docs.

-Here are some details:

-- CRDT for syncing and collaboration, we want to support local-first architecture, aspirationally e2e encrypted
-- Speed is a key feature for productivity, thus our tech stack relies heavily on Rust for native development
-- We aim to bring SQL code blocks powered by DuckDB to enable lightweight “Jupyter-like” experience for SQL.
-- Hackable and extendable, settings is just another markdown note, hence you can enhance and build custom workflows (like parameterized snippets).
-- AI (LLM) can be just another code block (llm) that interplays nicely with the idea of “computation” and plain-text Shell scripts (sh) that can be run immediately inside the note.
-- **Where do you live now, and where would the company be based after YC?**
+**Where do you live now, and where would the company be based after YC?**

 (Mirza) Reno, NV, USA / (Simon) Alexandria, VA, USA / (Company HQ TBD)